Ask what you could have done differently.

 I have met with several people recently I knew were offended at me.
 I know several others I want to contact.
 But this has been the first step in reconciliation with some folks I had offended, and I’m grateful for their gracious response.
 Here’s the next lesson…

-Reach out to those who leave your church.
+Reach out to those who are leaving church.

 Even if there is no offense there.
 How many times people left our church—for any number of reasons—and I just never called them.
 I’m not talking about someone leaving because of major sin that you have confronted them on.
 I’m talking about leaving because they just weren’t connecting, or they disagreed with a doctrinal issue.